Can you Email Patient Names Under HIPAA?

 If emails including PHI are sent outside the protection of an internal network there is huge potential for PHI to be seen by unauthorized people.
 This is not an issue when emailing patients, provided consent to use email to send PHI has been received from the patient beforehand.
 The patient must have been made aware of the dangers of sending PHI via unencrypted email and must have given authorization to use such a possibly insecure method of communication.

-Emailing ePHI to all other people using unencrypted email is a dangerous strategy.
+Emailing ePHI to all other people using unencrypted email is potentially a HIPAA breach.
 While HIPAA encryption requirements are somewhat unspecific, in the event of a HIPAA audit or data breach investigation, it would be hard to claim that ePHI sent via unencrypted mail was reasonably protected, especially when there are many secure methods of data sharing available – Dropbox, Google Drive, Box etc.